 As for me?
 Yes, I do believe this is the future toward which we are slowly advancing.
 Those of us deeper into our careers may not see it come to full fruition during our organizational lives, but the trends are real, and they are already on display if you care to look for them.

-And that makes me genuinely worried for my friends in the corporate-culture business.
-Because I’m not sure that culture is going to matter all that much in the future — at least not in the ways we conceive of it today.
+And that makes me worry for my friends in the corporate-culture business.
+Because I’m not sure that culture is going to matter that much in the future — at least not in the ways we conceive of it today.